roncampbell/NICAR2018/Intro to R.md

 R owes much of its popularity to its price.
 As open-source software it is, by definition, free.
 So is the most widely used development environment for R, <code>R Studio</code>.
 So are the vast majority of R packages.
 The tradeoff is the learning curve.
 R is complex.
 You won't learn it in a few hours or days.
 Unless you have a superb memory or spend most of your time working with R, you will probably need to keep a manual nearby.
 It is not Excel.
 But Excel cannot do a tenth of what R can do.

 This introductory class will give you a small idea of R's power.
-But first here are some rules of the R road:
+But before we get started here are some rules of the R road:

 First, you must install R and R Studio.
 Both are available for free online and are easily installed.
 (If you're attending this class at NICAR and taking this class on an IRE laptop, no worries -- the crack IRE staff has already installed both programs.)